-The Yukon Transportation Museum brings to life over 100 years of transportation history in the Yukon.
+The Yukon Transportation Museum brings transportation history to life.
+A giant Cold War Land Train?
+Was container shipping invented by the White Pass & Yukon Route?
+How do you make snowshoes?
+Where were the routes to the fabled Klondike gold creeks and who went?
 Follow the stories of the early bush pilots as they struggled to make community access easier.
-Hike the Chilkoot trail alongside the intrepid stampeders as they forged their way by boat, foot and train to make it to the storied riches of Yukon’s Klondike gold fields.
-Hear the tales of the people that shaped the Alaska Highway, the road still essential to life in Canada’s famous Yukon.
-At the Yukon Transportation Museum you will see, read, and hear about the rich history of the north through lively stories and the interesting, detailed and surprising size of displays.
+Hear the stories of the people that live along the Alaska Highway – the Gravel Magnet.
+At the Yukon Transportation Museum you will see, read, and hear about the rich history of the north through lively stories along with the interesting, detailed and surprising size of displays.

 Be sure to come peruse our giftshop; guided tours and ongoing events scheduled.